conductor-oss/conductor/docs/docs/extend/index.md

 To create system tasks follow the steps below:

 * Extend ```com.netflix.conductor.core.execution.tasks.WorkflowSystemTask```
-* Instantiate the new classs as part of the statup (eager singleton)
+* Instantiate the new class as part of the startup (eager singleton)